joematthews/opinionated-angular/README.md

 - Notes about clients
 - Todo lists
-- Code snippets & notebooks (iTypescript, tslab, etc)
+- Code snippets & notebooks

 ## Updating

 > [!CAUTION]
 > Depending on the maturity of your project, it may be better to look at the [release notes](https://github.com/joematthews/extreme-angular/releases) and [commits](https://github.com/joematthews/extreme-angular/commits/main/) and manually make changes instead of merging.
 If the Angular version has changed, then follow the [instructions to update Angular](https://angular.io/guide/updating) first before attempting to merge or make changes.

-To pull in the latest changes, I recommend checking out a 'update' branch and merging the latest changes from `upstream/main`:
+To pull in the latest changes, I recommend checking out an 'update' branch and merging the latest changes from `upstream/main`:

 ```sh
 git checkout main && git pull